The Greatest Show on Earth – Desfile

 So what is our current state of play?

-We have the school, the theme, the song and the man who is responsible for directing the operations.
+We have the school, the theme, the song and the person who is responsible for directing the operations.
 We also now have the Abre-Alas and the Comissão de Frente, and the alas which make up the bulk of the school.

 Every school is required to parade with an Ala das Baianas.
 This consists of at least 60 women, normally black and older, dressed in the traditional flowing dresses of Bahia.
 Their presence in the parade honors the earliest history of the parade that was brought to Rio from Salvador in 1877.
-When the baianas all twirl together it is a memorable sight and one of the best sights to film from the stands because even though the movement blurs the photo you will be more than happy with the result, especially when enlarged.

 The Parade’s Individual Components